-- Expecting all staff in the nursery to be aware of and alert to any discriminatory behaviour or bullying taking place in person or via an online arena - Expecting all staff to intervene firmly and quickly to prevent any discriminatory behaviour or bullying, this may include behaviour from parents and other staff members - Expecting all staff to treat any allegation seriously and report it to the nursery manager.
+- Providing inclusive early years practice where all staff are able to identify, understand and break down barriers to participation and belonging and create an ethos of equality - Expecting all staff in the nursery to be aware of and alert to any discriminatory behaviour or bullying taking place in person or via an online arena - Expecting all staff to intervene firmly and quickly to prevent any discriminatory behaviour or bullying, this may include behaviour from parents and other staff members - Expecting all staff to treat any allegation seriously and report it to the nursery manager.
 Investigating and recording each incident in detail as accurately as possible and making this record available for inspection by staff, inspectors and parents where appropriate, on request.
 The nursery manager is responsible for ensuring that incidents are handled appropriately and sensitively and entered in the record book.
 Any pattern of behaviour should be indicated.
-Perpetrator/victim's initials may be used in the record book as information on individuals is confidential to the nursery - Ensuring any online bullying or discriminatory behaviour is tackled immediately - Informing: the parents of the child(ren) who are perpetrators and/or victims should be informed of the incident and of the outcome, where an allegation is substantiated following an investigation - Excluding or dismissing any individuals who display continued discriminatory behaviour or bullying, but such steps will only be taken when other strategies have failed to modify behaviour.
+Perpetrator/victim's initials may be used in the record book as information on individuals is confidential to the nursery - Providing training and support around this subject to support staffs understanding and confidence in challenging discriminatory practice - Ensuring any online bullying or discriminatory behaviour is tackled immediately - Informing: the parents of the child(ren) who are perpetrators and/or victims should be informed of the incident and of the outcome, where an allegation is substantiated following an investigation - Excluding or dismissing any individuals who display continued discriminatory behaviour or bullying, but such steps will only be taken when other strategies have failed to modify behaviour.
 This includes any employees where any substantiated allegation after investigation will incur our disciplinary procedures (please see the policy on disciplinary procedures).